M5ez/M5ez/README.md

 *In some cases it may be necessary to define only a long or only a short press action explicitly.
 In that case, defining a the key with the placeholder "~" will make sure its function is not interpreted.
 Take the key definition string `~ # up # select # # right # down`: this defines the leftmost key to have the 'up' function, but only with a long press, a short press is ignored.
 The caption prints on the right side of the button and not in the middle.
 (One might use this to signify that the user got to the left edge of something she's navigating, not causing the 'up' function to trigger when she keeps pressing short before realising she's at the left edge.)*

-**`void ez.drawButtons(String buttons)`**
+`void ez.buttons.show(String buttons)`

-Draws all the buttons you specified, only redrawing the buttons that have changed from the buttons displayed already to prevent flicker.
+Shows all the buttons you specified, only redrawing the buttons that have changed from the buttons displayed already to prevent flicker.
 If needed it updates the canvas size to account for a changed number of keyboard rows displayed on the screen.

-**`String ez.getButtons()`**
+`void ez.buttons.clear(bool wipe = true)`

+This hides the buttons, growing the canvas to cover the area where the buttons were printed.
+If you set `wipe` to false, it will not draw background pixels there.
+(This may help prevent flicker or add a bit of performance if you're about to clear the canvas anyway.)

+`String ez.buttons.poll()`

-Then if you call `ez.getButtons`, it will return the name of the key pressed since you last called it, or the empty string is nothing was pressed.
+If you call `ez.buttons.poll`, it will return the name of the key pressed since you last called it, or the empty string is nothing was pressed.
 This function is where everyone's M5ez programs will spends most of their time: waiting for the user to make things continue.

-**`ez.yield()`**

-Internally `ez.getButtons()` calls `ez.yield()`, which does the button update as well the wifi signal strength indication and autoconnection if that is enabled.
-You would not need to call this from your code, unless you want the signal bars and autoconnect to work  while in a loop that is going to be running for extended periods of time and that does not involve (also) waiting for buttons.

-**`String ez.waitForButtons()`**
+If your code is waiting in a loop that inlcudes `ez.buttons.poll`, clock and WiFi signal updating, as well as execution of user-registered functions (see below) will continue.

+`String ez.buttons.wait()`

- `ez.waitforButtons` does the same thing as `ez.getButtons()` except it does not return if nothing is pressed.
+ `ez.buttons.wait` does the same thing as `ez.buttons.poll()` except it does not return if nothing is pressed.
 If you call it with no arguments, it assumes the buttons have already been drawn with `ez.drawButtons`.
 (And if not your program is stuck.)

-**`String ez.waitForButtons(String buttons)`**
+`String ez.buttons.wait(String buttons)`

-You can specify the keys to be drawn straight into `ez.waitForButtons` for simple usages.
-For instance `ez.waitForButtons("OK")` will display a single "OK" on the center button and return "OK" when it is pressed.
+You can specify the keys to be drawn straight into `ez.buttons.wait` for simple usages.
+For instance `ez.buttons.wait("OK")` will display a single "OK" on the center button and return "OK" when it is pressed.
 (But given that you are not interested in the return value in this case, you can just specify that as a statement.)

+## Scheduling tasks within M5ez

+Now that we're dealing with waiting for keypresses, this is a good moment to talk about scheduling, yielding and such.
+As discussed above, a typical program written with M5ez will spend most of its time waiting for keys to be pressed.
+But some things need to continue to happen while that happening: the clock and the wifi signal indicator need to update, for instance.

+### Yield

+`void ez.yield()`

+It could be that your code needs to do things that take a little while.
+If something takes many seconds, consider putting in an "abort" key.
+But suppose your code is busy and is not using `ez.buttons.poll` or `ez.buttons.wait` to check for keys.
+In that case use `ez.yield()` in your loop to make sure the clock and WiFi updating (as well as user defined tasks) get executed. `ez.yield` calls the Arduino `yield` function, so you do not need to call that separately.

+### Your own events

+`void ez.addEvent(uint16_t (*function)(), uint32_t when = 1)`

+`void ez.removeEvent(uint16_t (*function)())`

+With `addevent` you can register a function of your own to be executed periodically as part of M5ez's own loop when it is waiting for buttons.
+This function has to be a function that takes no arguments and returns a 16-bit unsigned integer.
+Make sure you just specify the name of this function without any brackets.
+You can optionally specify when to run this function by adding a time in `millis()`.
+By default, the function you specify will run immediately.

+The value returned by your function is the number of milliseconds to wait before calling the function again.
+So a function that only needs to run once every second would simply return 1000.

+`ez.removeEvent` &mdash; as the name implies &mdash; removes your function from the loop.

+&nbsp;

 ## Showing messages with msgBox